 Go to a cooking school

 Interested in attending a winery cooking school?
-Strewn Winery, just minutes from town, offers a large selection of courses including culinary weekends from January until the end of November.
+There’s a wine country cooking schoolat Strewn Winery, just minutes from Niagara-on-the-Lake, that offers a large selection of courses including culinary weekends from January until the end of November.

 Boats with 1500 horsepower engines take you for a 45 – 60 minute ride, depending on where you boarded, up the Niagara River to the gorge.
 The walls on either side of you at this point reach 200 feet high.
-Trips get within 1.6 kilometres of Niagara Falls, just before a section of Class 6 (huge, scary) water that is not navigable.
+Trips get within 1.6 km of Niagara Falls, just before a section of Class 6 (huge, scary) water that is not navigable.

 Enjoy some me time in Niagara-on-the-Lake

 Visit one of the spas at any of the signature Niagara-on-the-Lake hotels.
-Check out the Oban Inn, The Pillar and Post or the Queen’s Landing.
+Check out the Oban Inn, The Pillar and Post or the Queen’s Landing spa menus.

 How about apple picking in the fall?

 Go apple picking in the fall – a fun family activity.
-You’ll see plenty of U-Pick signs along the side roads.
+You’ll see plenty of U-Pick signs along the side roads around Niagara-on-the-Lake.

 Go golfing beside Lake Ontario

 Excellent local dining is available at many of the wineries and all the major hotels; as well there are some good restaurants along the main street.

-If you need more information on Niagara-on-the-Lake, the local Chamber of Commerce is a great resource.
+If you need more information on Niagara-on-the-Lake, the local tourism association is a great resource.